mvolkmann/blog/src/swift/swift-ui.md

 - How can I change the default device used by new projects?
   It defaults to "iPod touch (7th generation)".

-- With over 3000 icons in SF Symbols, how can there be none related to sports or pets?
+- With over 4000 icons in SF Symbols, how can there be none related to animals?
   Perhaps Apple feels that emojis should be used for these.

 - Adoption of Swift and SwiftUI would be much higher if